omeka/omeka-s-enduser/docs/sites/site_pages.md

 In Grid layout you can select the placement and width of each block based on the [number of columns you have set for the page](#configuration).

 - For each block, you can declare its starting "Position," meaning the column number where the block will begin.
 You can also set the position to "Auto", meaning it will start wherever there is space for it to fit.
 You will see the "Position" dropdown reflect the number of columns of your page, minus the "Span" of the block (its width).
-For example, a 6-column page with a block set to span 3 columns will be allowed to start in columns 1, 2, 3, or 4.
+For example, a 6-column page with a block set to span 3 columns will be allowed to start in column 1, 2, 3, or 4.

 - Each block has a "Span" setting that determines the width of the block.
 The dropdown will offer choices from "1" to the number of columns set for the page.
 If you select the maximum number of columns, this block will span the full width of the page; anything less will leave whitespace or allow space for another block to occupy the same row.

 Using these two settings, the blocks in your page will organize themselves into rows based on your selections.
 To fit two items in a row, set each to span a number that will add up to the number of columns on the page or less.
+All the blocks in a row will have the same height; there is no text wrapping in the Grid layout.

+You may wish to employ one or more empty columns in every row as a design element, for intentional whitespace.
+Combine this with the column gap and row gap settings to achieve your desired aesthetic.

-To see a schema of how your blocks are positioned on the page, click on the Layout preview button (an icon of blocks in a grid), which will reveal a mockup in the righthand drawer.
+To see a schema of how your blocks are positioned on the page, click on the Layout preview button (an icon of blocks in a grid), which will reveal a mockup in the right-hand drawer.

 Note that each page block will have a width calculated as follows:
 - First find the total width of the browser window alloted to page content - minus any sidebars, and with maximum widths determined by your theme.